valeria-va/ROS2_rUBot_mecanum_ws/Documentation/04_rUBot_slam_navigation.md

 ## **4.3.
 Navigate inside Map**

-- Fist of all we have to make a correction because sometimes the Map is not read correctly or ontime:
+- Fist of all we have to make a correction because sometimes the Map is not read correctly or ontime (this is already installed in our Dockerfile.robot):
     - Install ros-humble-rmw-cyclonedds-cpp
     ````shell
     sudo apt update